xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 # Document preprocessing

+## Summarizer

 The back office ingestion API provides functionality to automatically summarize the provided content.

-## Summarizer

-This can be used if the content is to large to be used directly as a snippet.
+This can be used if the content of a document is to large to be used directly as a snippet.
 Due to the fact that the summarized text still has to fit into the size constraints of a snippet it is often better to use the [automatic document splitting instead](#automatic-document-splitting).

-If if a search using `include_snippet` returns a summarized document then the returned snippet will be based on the snippet provided for ingestion, not the snippet internally produced through the summarizer.
+If a search using `include_snippet` returns a summarized document then the returned snippet will be based on the snippet provided for ingestion, not the snippet internally produced through the summarizer.
 Whitespace can still differ.

 ## Automatic document splitting

-The back office ingestion API provides functionality to automatically split a document into multiple part and create a snippet for each of this parts.
+The back office ingestion API provides functionality to automatically split a document into multiple parts and create a snippet for each of this parts.

-The system uses Natural language processing (NLP) algorithms to split the document into multiple parts.
+The system uses Natural language processing (NLP) algorithms to split the document.

 This algorithm will be improved over time.
 This means a document ingested now and a equal document ingested in the future might have different splits.
 Additionally, not all NLP splitting algorithms are deterministic so we can't guarantee fully deterministic behavior even if changes to the algorithm are ignored.

-Currently, automatic splitting works only with one language set when the system is set up; by default, it is English.
-If you need another one, please contact us.
+Currently, the splitting works only with well for a language set when the system is set up.
+The default is English.
+If you need another language, please contact us.
-We are working to add support for multiple languages to our text-splitting algorithms.
+We are working to add support for multiple languages to our text-splitting algorithm.

 Automatic splitting can be enabled on a per document bases by setting the `"split"` option to `true` like shown in the example below.